mrabelwahed/HelloFresh-Challenge/README.md

 ## Requirements
 ​
+* Your app MUST be developed in Java.

 * Your app should be compatible with Android 4.2.
 ​
 * You MUST name all labels, variable names, etc., in english.